Communications (COMM)

 COMM 2750 Communication and Persuasion

 This course examines theory, research, and application in the persuasive effects of communication in social and mass contexts.
 The primary focus will be on the effects of messages on attitudes, opinions, values, and behaviors.
 Applications include political, commercial, and public service advertising, propaganda, and communication campaigns (e.g. anti-smoking).
 Students will develop their own communication campaign over the semester.
-The campaign will include dentifying and analyzing the persuasion problem, the target audience's characteristics and media habits, and then reating a persuasive message consistent with research and practice targeted to the problem and its solution.
+The campaign will include identifying and analyzing the persuasion problem, the target audience's characteristics and media habits, and then creating a persuasive message consistent with research and practice targeted to the problem and its solution.

 Not Offered Every Year